JaSei/Net-Statsite-Client/README.md

 # DESCRIPTION

-Net::Statsite::Client is based on Etsy::StatsD
+Net::Statsite::Client is based on [Etsy::StatsD](https://metacpan.org/pod/Etsy::StatsD) but with new - `new` interface and `unique` method.

 # METHODS